jackdewinter/pymarkdown/docs/advanced_configuration.md

 The configuration for this project follows a consistent theme when deciding what configuration applies to a given item.
-Specifically, the order for interpreting configuration properties is: command line setting, configuration value setting, and finally default setting.
+Specifically, the order of precedence for interpreting configuration properties is: command line setting, configuration value setting, and finally default setting.